cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   versions JCT and CT2, which already offer their current and stable betas for download.

-- The following additional websites also belonging to the CrypTool family of website went life:
+- The following additional websites went life which also belong to the CrypTool family of websites:
   - www.cryptool-online.org  "CrypTool-Online" runs various crypto functions directly within a browser.
   - www.m.cryptool.org       "CrypTool-Mobil" runs various crypto functions